 - Online distance-delivered format is for students who cannot attend the UNT campus.

 The distance delivered Ph.D. in Learning Technologies is a blended offering with students taking online courses throughout the year and attending a yearly face-to-face meeting during the fall.
-The mandatory meeting is in conjunction with eLearn conference which is not held on the UNT campus.
 This program is available to students living outside the North Texas area or those students unable to attend the residency offerings.
 Students within driving distance of UNT should investigate the residency program.

 Application Steps (see Application Checklist for additional information):